djjudas21/puppet-freeradius/README.md

 #### `freeradius::config`

 Install arbitrary config snippets from a flat file.
-These are installed in `/etc/raddb/conf.d`
+These are installed in `mods-config`

 ```puppet
 freeradius::config { 'realm-checks.conf':